 The human rights career field is actually full of options.
 A Roots Intern who explores our human rights internships could specialize in law, mathematics, writing, communications, business, marketing, health, education, and more.
 You may choose our Advocacy and Human Rights Internship, which would allow you to explore the legal ramifications of human rights.
 However, you’re in no way married to that field of specialization.
 Internships are excellent ways of exploring your career options before you have to decide on one path.

-9. You want to join our Roots Interns Community
+9. Join our Roots Interns Community

 While you might be nervous about being in another country, or about what the work will look like, don’t worry!
 Roots Interns has a hard working community of interns who can support your journey.
 Due to covid, there are many of us working from home.
 However, that makes us imminently available.
 We are just a click away!
 While we love networking, we also hope you’ll find lifelong friendships that you’ll carry well into your career.

 If you’re interested in a career in human rights, you’re most likely hoping to make a difference in the world.
 Unfortunately, our world is full of conflict mostly caused by human flaws.
 We need soldiers on the front lines so to speak, fighting the good fight.
 If that sounds like you, please explore our human rights internships.